Our Milwaukee Rehab History

-Originally founded in Brooklyn, New York by Rev. David Wilkerson in 1958, Adult & Teen Challenge has helped many young adults struggling with drug addiction and gang affiliation find hope in Christ and transform their lives.
+Great Lakes Women’s Rehab is a part of Adult & Teen Challenge.
+Originally founded in Brooklyn, New York, by Rev. David Wilkerson in 1958, Adult & Teen Challenge has helped many young adults struggling with drug addiction and gang affiliation find hope in Christ and transform their lives.
 Along the way, we’ve found growth in Christ, as well.
 Today, we provide over 110 recovery centers across the United States and over 1,200 in 122 countries – making us the largest faith-based rehabilitation network in the world.

 Great Lakes Women’s Rehab Program

-Our Great Lakes Adult & Teen Challenge Women’s Residential Program began in 1999 with the repurposing of the former New Life for Girls Home located in Waukesha, WI.
+Our Christian rehab center began in 1999 by repurposing the former New Life for Girls Home in Waukesha, WI.
 In 2001, a charitable donation by The Fleck Foundation provided us with a new building to house up to 30 women, giving us more space to grow.
 This new facility was named the Robby Dawson Home for Women.
 God’s plan is clear, and we continue to find ways to add bed space to our growing women’s ministry.

-Shortly after celebrating our 20th anniversary in 2003, Great Lakes Adult & Teen Challenge worked with ministry development experts, BBS & Associates, to help guide our efforts and direct the long-term goals the Holy Spirit has placed on our hearts.
+Shortly after celebrating our 20th anniversary in 2003, Great Lakes Men’s and Women’s Christian rehab centers worked with ministry development experts, BBS & Associates, to help guide our efforts and direct the long-term goals the Holy Spirit has placed on our hearts.
 Our staff moved swiftly into action, improving all aspects of our adult residential rehabilitation programs over the next 10 years.
-Now nearing our 35th anniversary, we’ve received overwhelming support through financial gifts, donations, and most importantly prayer, which allowed us to open our Super Thrift Store in 2017.
+Now nearing our 35th anniversary, we’ve received overwhelming support through financial gifts, donations, and, most importantly, prayer, which allowed us to open our Super Thrift Store in 2017.
 With this addition, we can provide work therapy training and skill development to our program participants.

 Prayers for the Future